-The Company began the period with 93,769,878 common shares outstanding and ended the period with 102,707,020 common shares outstanding.
+The Company began the period with 93,769,878 common shares outstanding and ended the period with 103,560,346 common shares outstanding.

 On July 22, 2020, the Company completed a non-brokered private placement financing consisting of 8,937,142 units (the "Units") at a price of \$0.07 per Unit for gross proceeds of \$625,600.
 Each Unit consisted of one (1) common share and one (1) common share purchase warrant (a "Warrant").
-Each Warrant will entitle the holder thereof to purchase one (1) additional common share of the Company for a period of two (2) years from the date of the close at an exercise price of \$0.12, provided that if at any time following the date that is four months from the closing date of the offering, that the closing price of the Company's common shares on the TSX Venture Exchange is \$0.25 or greater per common share during any 10 consecutive trading day period the Warrants will expire at 4.00 p.m.
+Each Warrant will entitle the holder thereof to purchase one (1) additional common share of the Company for a period of two (2) years from the date of the close at an exercise price of \$0.12, provided that the closing price of the Company's common shares on the TSX Venture Exchange is \$0.25 or greater per common share during any 10 consecutive trading day period the Warrants will expire at 4.00 p.m.
 (Vancouver time) on the 30th day after the date on which the Company provides notice of such accelerated expiry to warrant-holders, and the warrant-holders will have no further rights to acquire any common shares of the Company under the Warrant.
 The Company paid \$13,325 as finder's fees in connection with the financing which was charged to share capital.